MongoEngine/mongoengine/docs/guide/querying.rst

 Just as with traditional ORMs, you may limit the number of results returned or skip a number or results in you query.
 :meth:`~mongoengine.queryset.QuerySet.limit` and
-:meth:`~mongoengine.queryset.QuerySet.skip` and methods are available on :class:`~mongoengine.queryset.QuerySet` objects, but the `array-slicing` syntax is preferred for achieving this::
+:meth:`~mongoengine.queryset.QuerySet.skip` methods are available on :class:`~mongoengine.queryset.QuerySet` objects, but the `array-slicing` syntax is preferred for achieving this::